Two tools, two philosophies

 - No out-of-the-box hosting — infrastructure know-how required

 The market has expanded significantly by 2026.
-Here are the most important alternatives:
+The most important alternatives:

 Flowise